Skip to content

 box-shadow:

-That maps one-to-one to the Fill / Stroke / Drop / Inner / Drop layers you'd set in a design tool — the browser does all of it in one property.
+It maps one-to-one to the Fill / Stroke / Drop / Inner layers you'd set in a design tool, except the browser does all of it in one property.

 States that feel physical